Kunjikoonan

-Kunjikoonan is a 2002 Indian Malayalam-language romantic comedy film directed by Sasi Shanker and produced by Milan Jaleel under his banner Galaxy Films.
+Kunjikoonan is a 2002 Indian Malayalam-language comedy drama film directed by Sasi Shanker and produced by Milan Jaleel under his banner Galaxy Films.
 The film's script was written by Benny P. Nayarambalam, based on his own stage play Vikalanga Varsham.
 It stars Dileep, Navya Nair and Manya.
 Dileep plays dual roles in this movie and won Asianet Film Awards for Best Actor.
 The film was later remade into different Indian languages, such as Perazhagan (2004) in Tamil and Manmatha (2006) in Kannada.
-The film was a commercial success at the box office, and Dileep's handicapped character was praised by the critics.
+The film was a commercial success, and Dileep's handicapped character was praised by the critics.

 Plot

 The story revolves around Vimal Kumar alias Kunjan, a village telephone booth owner who is sympathized for his hunchback looks and is lauded for selfless service to others.
 He covers up his handicap with humor.
 Unmindful of his looks, Vimal goes around seeking a suitable bride with the help of his friend, Thoma.
 Brushing aside many an insult hurled at him, he carries on.
 He carried the hardships of his life on his back and the pain of others too.
 He was of peak human morals, a man of great virtue.

 In contrast to him is Prasad, a violent college student and a well-talented basketball player, who loves his classmate, Lakshmi.
 She comes across Vimal, who assures her that he will get her married to the man of her heart.
 However, she is killed in a fracas by a dreaded gangster named Vasu.
 Prasad gets accused of the murder and is jailed.
 Vimal saves Prasad by telling Lakshmi's father, CI Madhavan, that Vasu actually killed her, and he was helping them elope and get married.
 Vasu gets arrested, and Prasad gets released.
 Meanwhile, Vimal comes across an orphaned blind girl, Chembagam.
 He wins her heart by helping her out.

 Thanks to his efforts, Chembagam regains her vision through Lakshmi's eyes.
 This results in a tussle between Vimal and Prasad as to who Chembagam belongs to now.
 However, fearing his looks, Vimal decides to make way for the other after he sees Prasad and Chembagam together and misunderstands them.
 Thoma later finds him and tells him that Chembagam is waiting for him.
 They decide to get married, but on the night before their wedding, Vasu comes to Vimal's house to kill him.
 After he learns that Vimal is going to get married, Vasu tries to rape Chembagam.
 Vimal saves her, but Vasu tries to kill Vimal.
 When she runs away, Prasad catches her.
 When he sees Vasu going to kill Vimal, he saves him by fighting off Vasu and killing him, thereby avenging Lakshmi's death.
 Prasad approves Kunjan and Chembagam before being sent to jail.